Explore Reliant Plans

 Positive Experiences

 “SUNRUN suggested working with Reliant for our new solar panel/Tesla backup system and the process was so seamless I would not believe you if you told me it would be this simple.
 In fact, I told my wife Shannon, NO WAY it is this simple when she presented it to me.
-The way both apps work and service as well as the energy created by the SUNRUN system is MIND BLOWING.
+The way both apps work and the energy created by the SUNRUN system is MIND BLOWING.
 Nothing like the old ugly boxes that have been around forever and RELIANT made sure this was SEAMLESS.
 Now 60% of what we produce goes back to the grid.”

 Critical Feedback